 After a few weeks she invited me over to her house for dinner and to meet her family.
 She had five siblings which, being an only child, seemed liked a full on circus.
 What I remember the most about that first dinner at her home was the homemade bread her mom made.
 It was a rectangle loaf with a large hole throughout the middle.
 It was also the first time I had heard of a bread maker!
 All I knew that it tasted heavenly.
 Especially with butter and her homemade strawberry jam.

-how to make bread from scratch.
-I didn't have a bread maker (still don't), but I sure do love the results I get from super simple ingredients.
+It wasn’t until after I had been married for a few years that I actually learned how to make bread from scratch.
+I didn’t have a bread maker (still don’t), but I sure do love the results I get from super simple ingredients.

 Recently I found this bread recipe from Simply So Good and fell in love immediately.
 I’ve made it multiple times and it just takes me back to that very first time I tasted homemade bread.
 This bread is particularly great dipped in olive oil and fresh herbs and salt.